University of Alberta, LLB

 Litigation: Corporate Commercial

-Laura carries on a generalized practice in civil litigation, with a focus on appellate advocacy, complex commercial disputes, professional negligence, and arbitrations.
-Laura is also trained to assist with workplace investigations.
+Laura Warner carries on a generalized practice in civil litigation, with a focus on appellate advocacy, complex commercial disputes, and the judicial review of government decisions.

+As a member of the Ringette Canada Hall of Fame, Laura understands the value of honest communication and preparation, lessons that she has taken with her into her legal practice.
 Laura prizes clear strategy, confident decision-making, and tactics that focus on the best possible return on investment for clients.
-Laura understands the commercial realities that clients face and regularly meets or exceeds the expectations mutually agreed to with clients.
+She understands the commercial realities that clients face and regularly meets or exceeds the expectations mutually agreed to with clients.
 Laura strives to tackle complex issues with efficiency and clarity.

-While practicing at JSS, Laura has developed a burgeoning appellate practice.
+Laura has developed a burgeoning appellate practice.
 She has appeared before all levels of court in Alberta, before the Federal Court of Appeal, the Saskatchewan Court of Appeal, and the Supreme Court of Canada.
 Laura also has extensive experience with applications for leave to appeal to the Supreme Court of Canada and in appealing decisions of masters.
-She has also consulted in a behind the scenes co-counsel role in a successful appeal before the British Columbia Court of Appeal.
+She has also consulted in a behind-the-scenes co-counsel role in a successful appeal before the British Columbia Court of Appeal.

 In these complex disputes, Laura is called upon to analyze novel legal issues and distil them into persuasive, comprehensible arguments that the deciding tribunal can get behind.
 She also has extensive experience project managing these large files to ensure efficiency and good return on investment for the client.